mblink/basex/README.md

 # basex-webapp

-This is a slightly tweaked version of the BaseX Database Admin web app.
-The current version is based on [BaseX v10.6](https://github.com/BaseXdb/basex/tree/10.6/basex-api/src/main/webapp).
+This is a slightly tweaked version of the BaseX Database Admin web app to allow acces to non-admin users.
+The current version is based on [BaseX v10.7](https://github.com/BaseXdb/basex/tree/10.7/basex-api/src/main/webapp).

 ## Setup